 Weighing 13.6 ounces, the Surviveware first aid kit is surprisingly light for how robust the kit is and how many useful items are included.
 While not the most lightweight model tested, it scored very well in the weight category since it is quite light for a group-sized kit.

 For shorter trips, solo trips, or small groups, the weight may be worth carrying if you are going to be quite far from definitive care.
 However, we lean toward a lighter kit for most day hikes and short solo trips.

-With an MSRP of $55, but available at online retailers for much less, we feel that the Surviveware Small First Aid Kit is a tremendous value when compared with most of the other products in our review.
+We feel that the Surviveware Small is a tremendous value when compared with most of the other products in our review.
 High-quality components in an exceptionally durable case allow you to depend on this kit.
 It's also frequently sold online at a discount, furthering its value.